takshasalaliya/EduTrackr/README.md

 ## 📖 Overview

-SEMCOM CampusConnect is a role-based academic management system built with Laravel 11, PHP 8+, MySQL, Tailwind CSS, and Vite.
+EduTrackr is a role-based academic management system built with Laravel 11, PHP 8+, MySQL, Tailwind CSS, and Vite.
 It provides four distinct dashboards—Admin, Counselor, Teacher, and Student—each secured by custom middleware to enforce access control.
 The platform handles bulk imports, attendance tracking, reporting, and notifications, reducing manual effort and ensuring data accuracy.

 ---